Raise the Roof

 The metal sheets that make up the roof measure 31 feet and 8 inches long, while the width comes in around 3 feet.
 When the sheets are set in place, they overlap the previous sheet already secured to the trusses.
 It works similar to the idea of tongue and groove systems, except rather than the interlocking features being on the edge, ours were on the flat surface of the sheets of metal.

+We hope you enjoyed watching us Raise the Roof!
 We’re getting pretty excited about completing this project, but still, we have a long way to go.
 Stay tuned for more updates!